Philosophunculist/map-queue-module/README.md

 # map-queue-module
 A LUA script for Transformice which allows players to queue maps of their choice.
+This project is still in alpha.
+Please make bug reports on this Git Hub page and suggestions as a reply to my post on the Transformice forum.

 **Commands:**\
 `!q [mapId]` -- Adds a map with ID [mapId] to a queue of the next maps to be played.
 Each player can have only one map queued at a time.\